emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 > Check out the <a href="http://www.e-mailit.com/demos/demo1">live demo</a>.

-2014 will be a year of many milestones for E-MAILiT, focusing on three different tasks:
+2014 will be a year of many milestones for E-MAILiT, focusing on two different tasks:
 **New** revenue streams for publishers, and
 **New** features for users to make SHARING easier.